salauddinalfaruq/API-testing-with-axios/README.md

 ### How to run the project
 #### Prerequisite
 - VS Code
-- give the command to install dependencis mocha,chai,axios,fs,faker,shelljs
+- Open the project in VS Code give the command to install dependencis mocha,chai,axios,fs,faker,shelljs

+  `npm init -y`

-  `npm i mocha chai`
+  `npm i mocha chai` to install mocha and chai

-  `npm i axios`
+  `npm i axios` to install axios

   `npm i fs` for file write